TACTiS: Transformer-Attentional Copulas for Time Series

 \section{Discussion}

-This work proposes \tactis{}, a method for probabilistic time series inference that combines the flexibility of attention-based models with the density estimation capabilities of a new type of non-parametric copula, termed attentional copula.
-In addition to achieving state-of-the-art performance on tasks such as probabilistic forecasting and interpolation, we showed that \tactis{} reaches an unprecedented level of flexibility: it can infer missing values at arbitrary time points in multivariate time series (via masking), can handle the presence of observed non-stochastic covariates, can be trained even when subsets of the data are missing at random, and can estimate complex distributions beyond the reach of classical copula models, such as the Gaussian copula.
+This work proposes \tactis{}, a method for probabilistic time series inference that combines the flexibility of attention-based models with the density estimation capabilities of a new type of non-parametric copula, termed \emph{attentional copula}.
+In addition to achieving state-of-the-art performance on tasks such as probabilistic forecasting and interpolation, we showed that \tactis{} reaches an unprecedented level of flexibility: it can infer missing values at arbitrary time points in multivariate time series (via masking) can learn from unaligned/non-uniformly sampled data, can be trained when subsets of the data are missing at random, can handle the presence of observed non-stochastic covariates, and can estimate complex distributions beyond the reach of classical copula models, such as the Gaussian copula.

-Despite this flexibility, there are several paths to extending \tactis{}.
-First, while the model is technically compatible with unaligned and unevenly sampled time series, achieving good performance in these settings would likely require positional encodings that are more adapted to temporal data than those of \citet{vaswani2017attention}.
-Second, being based on transformers, \tactis{} is resource hungry.
-While bagging allows training from hundreds of time series, it may be beneficial to apply recent advances in large-scale transformers (e.g., \citet{choromanski2021rethinking}) to \tactis{}.
-Third, \tactis{} could be extended to series measured in discrete domains by adapting the estimation of marginal distributions in the decoder.
+That said, there are several interesting directions in which \tactis{} could be extended.
+First, the model's ability to learn multivariate dependencies may benefit from using positional encodings specifically designed for temporal data, rather than those of \citet{vaswani2017attention}.
+Second, the applications of recent advances in large-scale transformers (e.g., \citet{choromanski2021rethinking}) to \tactis{} could significantly reduce the amount of resources required by the model, especially in the sampling phase, where bagging is not applied.
+The elaboration of more efficient sampling procedures (e.g., based on learning conditional independences) also constitutes a promising prospect.
+Third, a thorough study of the training dynamics of \tactis{} may reveal architecture changes or auxiliary tasks that could significantly accelerate learning.
+Fourth, \tactis{} could be extended to series measured in discrete domains by adapting the estimation of marginal distributions in the decoder.

-Finally, we believe that this work could serve as the basis for models that address the cold-start problem, making sensible predictions in contexts where very few (or no) historical observations of the process are available.
+Finally, we believe that this work could serve as a basis for models that address the cold-start problem, making sensible predictions in contexts where very few historical observations of the process are available.
 In fact, \tactis{} could be trained on time series from a wealth of domains, reusing the same attentional copula, but fine-tuning its encoder to new, unforeseen domains.
-These extensions towards a \emph{foundation model}~\citep{bommasani2021opportunities} for probabilistic time series inference are exciting future prospects.
+Such extensions towards \emph{foundation models}~\citep{bommasani2021opportunities} for probabilistic time series constitute exciting prospects.